apache/horaedb-docs/docs/src/clustering.md

 ## Scalability
 Scalability is an important feature for a distributed system.
 Let's take a look at to how the horizontal scalability of the CeresDB cluster is achieved.

-First, the two storage components should be horizontally scalable when deciding on the actual implementations for them, so the two storage services can be expanded separately if the storage capacity is not sufficient.
+First, the two storage components (`WAL Service` and `Object Storage`) should be horizontally scalable when deciding on the actual implementations for them, so the two storage services can be expanded separately if the storage capacity is not sufficient.

 It will be a little bit complex when discussing the scalability of the compute service.
 Basically, these cases will bring the capacity problem:
 - Massive queries on massive tables;